hypothe/rt2_assignment1/README.md

 ## Known Issues and Limitations

-If you try running both the Gazebo and CoppeliaSim and the latter seems to not respond to the nodes, whilst the user interface results frozen after having told the system to run try to *kill the roscore process*; this might be related to Gazebo overwriting some values related to the simulation (probably simulation time) and not these not being appropriately "cleaned" once Gazebo is closed.
+If you try running both the Gazebo and CoppeliaSim and the latter seems to not respond to the nodes, whilst the user interface results frozen after having told the system to run, try to **kill the roscore process**; this might be related to Gazebo overwriting some values related to the simulation (probably simulation time) and these not being appropriately "cleaned" once Gazebo is closed.